codercurious/reddit-scraper/README.md

+# Reddit scraper and API
-Reddit Scraper offers a range of features that allow you to **extract data from [Reddit](https://reddit.com)** without any limitations
+Interested in using this scraper?
+Get it here: [Reddit scraper and API](https://apify.com/curious_coder/reddit-scraper) Reddit Scraper offers a range of features that allow you to **extract data from [Reddit](https://reddit.com)** without any limitations

 By utilizing our unofficial **Reddit API**, you can retrieve posts, comments, and user information